Stephy-Cheung/DecisionTreeClassifier_exercise-Cars_dataset/README.md

-# Exercise-Streamlit App on Car class dataset
+# Machine Learning Exercise -Decision Tree Classifier on car dataset
+with Streamlit data app

 ## Objective
-This is an exercise on create a data app on Streamlit for Decision Tree Classifier model.
-The model is a car class prediction model which predict the car class base on the buying price, maintainence price, number of doors, number of seats, luaggage boot size and safety level. <br>
+This is an exercise on create a Decision Tree Classifier model to predict predict car class base on the buying price, maintainence price, number of doors, number of seats, luaggage boot size and safety level.
+Data app will create on streamlit for application <br>

 'car_app' is code for the Streamlit app <br>
 'develop_model' is code for the python program, include fine tuning of model and visualize the model. <br>